 Ask to go on hunts, and go out as often as possible.

 Don't ask for anyone to sponsor you right away, because that's a sure fire way to scare off a potential sponsor.
 You wouldn't propose marriage to someone on the first date, would you?
 Also remember, not all sponsors are equal.
-You do not necessarily have to accept the first sponsorship offer you get.
 Get to know different falconers and observe different styles of hunting and decide what you want your falconry to look like.

 Is your falconry hunting a wild captured red-tailed on squirrels? (highly recommended by the way!)
 Or is your falconry hunting a captive bred Harris' hawk on starlings or crows?
 These are the things your sponsor will help you to decide.

 Although some falconry schools and courses might offer valuable information, there is no piece of the puzzle more important than the sponsor/apprentice relationship.
 There are so many things that cannot be learned in a classroom and only experience can teach.
 The ongoing support is invaluable.

 We do offer a course and although it isn't an apprenticeship program it does offer a lot of in depth information.
 Some of the things it covers includes common illness and disease, field craft, how to use tracking equipment like telemetry and more.
 We've done our best to make it as practical and as comprehensive as possible making it a good head start to your apprenticeship.
 Consider it a 'pre-apprenticeship'